 A successful trial

 As part of a continuous effort to define future developments in the industry, the engineers at Gables would regularly visit the major SMT trade shows in search of evolving technologies.
 It was here they identified a promising alternative for their material handling issues.
-“One year we visited APEX and were introduced to the SMD Tower,” says Nichols.
-The assembly team decided to give the new system a try.
+“One year we visited APEX and were introduced to Mycronic's SMD Tower,” says Nichols.
+The assembly team decided to give the system a try.
 Those towers are a lifesaver when it comes to inventory.

 Tracking parts like never before

 In particular, Nichols explains, the system’s software features have enabled an unprecedented level of stock accuracy.
-“The combination of the SMD Tower and the MYCenter software gives us real-time tracking of our inventory and the location of all our parts.
+“The combination of the tower and the MYCenter software gives us real-time tracking of our inventory and the location of all our parts.
 So instead of doing annual inventory audits like before, we can just go into the system, print out the total number of parts left, and make adjustments.”

 Turning to more valuable work